F-35 training at FRCE helps increase fleet knowledge, readiness

 |0

-This work, F-35 training at FRCE helps increase fleet knowledge, readiness [Image 3 of 3], by Samantha Morse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-35 training at FRCE helps increase fleet knowledge, readiness, by Samantha Morse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.